WM-SEMERU/CodeSyntaxConcept/README.md

 repository we extracted the diff change and extracted the changed methods 4.
 We yous extracted the added and changed method, we assume this is a new unseen code 5.
-We deleted duplicated methods where the code is exactly the same and there were small changes i.e, tabular or white spaces changes 6.
+We deleted duplicated methods where the code is the same and there were small changes i.e, tabular or white spaces changes 6.
 We used [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to generate the AST for each method 7.
 We save the code and all related features to